swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 ## 11 Verifier Metadata (Client Metadata)
 The following client metadata fields MUST be supported

 - `client_name`: OPTIONAL.
-Human-readable string name of the Verifier (client_id) to be presented to the end-user during authorization.
+Human-readable string name of the Verifier to be presented to the end-user during authorization.
 The field MAY be internationalized, as described in [Section 2.2](https://datatracker.ietf.org/doc/html/rfc7591#section-2.2).
 - `logo_uri`: OPTIONAL.
-URL string that references a logo for the Verifier (client_id).
+URL string that references a logo for the Verifier.
 MUST be a Data-URL (data URI schema) with MIME type `image/jpeg` or `image/png` and be base64 encoded.
 The field MAY be internationalized, as described in [Section 2.2](https://datatracker.ietf.org/doc/html/rfc7591#section-2.2).

 ## 12 Verifier Attestation JWT
 Verifier Attestation JWT SHOULD be used by the Wallet to validate authenticity of the Verifier in proximity use cases.<br>